awslabs/amazon-timestream-driver-jdbc/README.md

 Javadoc JAR builds with `mvn install` alongside the other JAR files.
 To extract the Javadoc HTML files, use the following command: `jar -xvf amazon-timestream-jdbc-1.0.0-javadoc.jar`

 ### Known Issues
 1. Timestream does not support fully qualified table names.
-Tools like Tableau may not work as expected.
 1. Timestream does not support the queries that contain ":" in the column aliases.
 Tools like Tableau may not work as expected.

 ### Caveats
-1. Timestream does not support `getSchemas`, which may affect the behaviour of some tools:
+1. Timestream JDBC driver supports `getSchemas` and does not support `getCatalogs`, so Tableau will show database as schemas instead of catalogs.
-    1. SQuirreL SQL Client displays tables without database information.
-1. SQuirreL SQL Client does not support Rows and Arrays.
+2. SQuirreL SQL Client does not support Rows and Arrays.
 Running a `SELECT` query that returns an Array or a Struct will result in `UnknownType<2,003>`/`UnknownType<2,002>`.
-1. SQLWorkbench/J does not support using `Database Explorer` to describe Timestream databases with an `underscore` in the name, e.g. `grafana_db`.
+3. SQLWorkbench/J does not support using `Database Explorer` to describe Timestream databases with an `underscore` in the name, e.g. `grafana_db`.
-1. SQLWorkbench/J does not display the array values within a `java.sql.Struct`, instead SQLWorkbench/J displays the array's base type, e.g.`com.tsshaded.amazonaws.services.timestreamquery.model.Row(DOUBLE, 2)` instead of `({1.3},2)`.
+4. SQLWorkbench/J does not display the array values within a `java.sql.Struct`, instead SQLWorkbench/J displays the array's base type, e.g.`com.tsshaded.amazonaws.services.timestreamquery.model.Row(DOUBLE, 2)` instead of `({1.3},2)`.
-1. Timestream JDBC driver only works with queries with fully qualified table names.
+5. Timestream JDBC driver only works with queries with fully qualified table names.

 ## License
 This library is licensed under the Apache 2.0 License.